thomasabishop/eolas/Electronics/Physics_of_electricity/Electrons.md

 Each shell can accomodate a maximum number of electrons.
 The shells are designated letters and filled in sequence moving out from the shell nearest to the nucleus.

+_The diagram below demonstrates shell naming conventions and the maximum number of electrons per shell._

 ![](/img/electron-shells.svg.svg)

 ## Valence